-Our oldest front line ambulances are 11 years old and we will begin replacement of those vehicles in 2 years.
+Our oldest front line ambulances are 13 years old and we will begin replacement of those vehicles beginning in 2021.
+We plan to replace Bloomville 401 in 2021.

 We are fortunate to have benefited from a large vehicle grant in 2016 that allowed us to purchase 3 new vehicles.

 We perform maintenance that exceeds manufacturers recommendations and exceed the service life estimations in most cases.
 Our lower run volume and excellent maintenance allows us to run vehicles longer than average EMS agencies.

 Operations: